 Note: These links are provided as a convenience to military members and are not intended to imply any endorsement by Purdue Global.

-- Federal Financial Aid: Purdue University Global is an open access institution and does not have a priority deadline for applying for financial aid.
+- Federal Financial Aid: Purdue Global is an open access institution and does not have a priority deadline for applying for financial aid.
 However, students who are utilizing any type of financial aid must have all documentation submitted and approved 10 days prior to the term start date.

 - The Veterans Association GI Bill®: This site can help you determine what your veteran educational benefits include and provides veterans educational resources.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill/.